matiasAguirreE/project-sumobot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution 4.0 International License - see the [LICENSE](https://creativecommons.org/licenses/by/4.0/) file for details.

 ## Acknowledgments